-Parents of ADHD kids may not usually blame their kids for the disorder, but some do.
-If these parents focus on deficiencies in the diet, they may be less focused on deficiencies in the child.
-When parents focus on external causes of ADHD, they are less apt to blame their children - either overtly or subtly - than they would otherwise.
-Shifting the blame away from the ADHD child can result in a better attitude and improved behavior.
+In rare cases, parents of ADHD kids can blame the child for the disorder, and ADHD adults may blame themselves.
+If they instead focus on deficiencies in the diet, they may be less focused on deficiencies in the child or in themselves.
+When people focus on external causes of ADHD, they are less apt to blame the patient - either overtly or subtly - than they would otherwise.
+Shifting the blame away from the ADHDer can result in a better attitude and improved behavior.

 In summary, the jury is still out on dietary interventions, including those involving fatty acid supplements.
 None have proved effective so far.
 Still, there are important lessons to be learned from the journey.